nicolargo/glances/docs/glances-doc.rst

 | If average load is ``>1*core``, then status is set to ``"WARNING"``
 | If average load is ``>5*core``, then status is set to ``"CRITICAL"``

+Note: limits values can be overwrited in the configuration file ([load] section).

 Memory
 ------